Expected closing costs

 • Title Insurance

-Sellers: As we hammer out your sale, I'll not only work to get the very best sales price, but I'll also campaign for limited closing costs.
-And once we've reached an agreement, I'll fully clarify the closing costs so you know exactly what you're paying for.
+Sellers: As we hammer out your transaction, not only will I work to get the very best sales price, but I'll also push for lower closing costs.
+And once we've arrived at an agreement, I'll describe in detail the closing costs so you are informed of exactly where your money is going.

-Buyers: When buying a property in Davidson County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's prior experience and is required to be within a suitable range so you're not surprised when you arrive at the closing appointment.
-I'll be happy to review the LE with you, answering your questions and highlighting any estimates that seem unusual.
+Buyers: If you're buying a house in Davidson County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within a reasonable range so you're not stunned when you show up at the closing appointment.
+I'll be happy to look through the LE with you, answering your questions and highlighting any estimates that seem questionable.